jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 class="white" style="font-size: 100px; position: absolute; top: 400px; left: 360px;">Passwords</h1>

 !SLIDE
 .notes A good way to prevent that is requiring something in addition to the password when authenticating the user.
-This is usually referred to as 2FA
+This is referred to as 2FA

 <h1 class="white" style="font-size: 350px; position: absolute; top: 210px; left: 160px;">2</h1>
 <h1 style="font-size: 130px; position: absolute; top: 310px; left: 360px;">F</h1>